ooper-shlab/AVAEGamingExample-Swift/README.md

 ## Requirements

+Xcode 8.1 or greater

 ### Build

-OS X 10.10 SDK
+iOS   9.0   SDK or greater
+tvOS  9.0   SDK or greater
+macOS 10.11 SDK or greater

 ### Runtime

+iOS   9.0   or greater
+tvOS  9.0   or greater
-OS X 10.10 or greater
+macOS 10.12 or greater

-Copyright (C) 2015 Apple Inc. All rights reserved.
+Copyright (C) 2015-2016 Apple Inc. All rights reserved.